lynnfaraday/aresmush.com/_root/tutorials/manage/restore-db.md

 If you use GitHub to store your code, you can use the `git` commands to clone a stable version of the code from your repository.

-If you don't use GitHub, you'll need to manually restore the `aresmush` and `ares-webportal` directories, typically using FTP.
+If you don't use GitHub, you'll need to manually restore the `aresmush` and `ares-webportal` folders, typically using FTP.